Contact our corporate or local offices directly.

 Depth = Sum of all layer thicknesses from start layer to stop layer - stop layer thickness

 The layer thicknesses are the values entered into the Layer Stack Manager.
 The back drill start-stop layers are defined by adding a Back drill pair in the Drill-Pair Manager, click the Drill Pairs button in the Layer Stack Manager to open it.
 The image below shows the layer thickness values used to calculate the back drill depth of a top side back drill, and a bottom side back drill.

-The drill size is calculated from:
+The drill diameter calculated from: